mantvmass/promptpay-rs/README.md

 00020101021229370016A000000677010111011300668123456785802TH53037645406100.506304XXXX
 ```

-You can use this value with a QR code generation library (e.g., `qrcode`) or default function `to_image` to create a scannable QR code for Thai banking apps.
+You can use this value with a QR code generation library (e.g., `qrcode`).

 <img src="docs/example.gif">